sanic-org/sanic/docs/middleware.md

 ## Middleware chain

 If you want to apply the middleware as a chain, applying more than one, is so easy.
-You only have to be aware that **no return** any response in your middleware:
+You only have to be aware that you do **not return** any response in your middleware:

 ```python
 app = Sanic(__name__)